 Drugged Driving Car Accident

-Berenson Injury Law has focused exclusively on auto accident recovery for almost 40 years.
+Berenson Injury Law has focused exclusively on auto accident recovery for 40 years.
 During that time, we have seen firsthand the increasing numbers of drugged driving accidents and the devastating effects these crashes have on victims and their families.
 We find this horrific trend unacceptable and are passionate advocates for people injured by drugged drivers and the families of those who have been killed in drug-related crashes.

 Attorney Bill Berenson is personally committed to impaired driving prevention and victim advocacy.
 He supports Mothers Against Drunk Driving and is the annual sponsor of the Fort Worth Walk Like MADD event that raises awareness and funds for this important organization.
 He has also given speeches and published articles on impaired driving and the rights of victims.
 Most importantly, he has been a compassionate, effective representative of the victims of these wholly preventable accidents.